 In 1999, GPA was commissioned by DFID and the Lincoln Institute for Land Policy in Cambridge, USA to undertake a major international research project on innovative approaches to secure tenure for the urban poor.
 This included examples from fifteen countries an has resulted in a documentary film called ‘Land Rites’ which was transmitted on BBC World Television in June 2001 as part of the run-up to the United Nations Istanbul+5 conference in New York.
 Geoffrey Payne was part of the UK delegation to this conference, at which the film and a media pack summarising the case studies was launched.
 A book is being prepared for publication at the end of 2001.
 In 2000, he was invited by the World Bank to present a paper on land tenure and property rights at the bank’s annual Urban Forum.

-GPA was commissioned by UN-Habitat to prepare a review of different policy instruments applicable for improving access to affordable housing.
+GPA was commissioned by UN-Habitat to prepare a review of different land-based finance policy instruments applicable for improving access to affordable housing.
 An initial report was prepared as the basis for a presentation at UN-Habitat in Nairobi in May 2019.
-Following feedback and a range of meetings with senior UN-Habitat staff, a final report is being prepared in a format intended for application by mayors and other policymakers.
+Following feedback and a range of meetings with senior UN-Habitat staff, the report was expanded and renamed to provide a range of non-market options.
+It is hoped that the report will be helpful for mayors and other policymakers.
+To access the report, please click here

 Land pooling project in India